 Birchbox: New Order # 114387111

 Birchbox’s order confirmation email is simple and effective—and we loved the prominent “THANK YOU!”.

 Notice how Birchbox outlines the maximum shipping time for our order.
 They also mention we’ll receive a shipping confirmation email once the order has shipped.

 Lastly, Birchbox takes full advantage of the higher open rate typically associated with transactional emails by encouraging repeat business.
 Notice how they highlight their point system and rewards.
 The bottom of the email also includes a “Recommended for you” section showcasing similar products.

 That’s the key: they’re promoting similar products.

-While their order confirmation email is effective, it could be improved by including the payment details—such as the last 4 digits of the credit card—and making the emails subject a bit more warm.
+While their order confirmation email is effective, it could be improved by including the payment details—such as the last 4 digits of the credit card—and making the email’s subject line a bit warmer.
 Take a look at this email from Peter Millar.
 Notice the appealing subject line and payment method section.

-Design wise, their shipping confirmation order looks “meh”.
-It’s your standard, run of the mill, shipment confirmation email.
+Design wise, this shipping confirmation order looks “meh”.
+It’s your standard, run of the mill shipment confirmation email.

 Design aesthetics aside, this email does provide all the necessary information including: shipping address, billing information, payment method, contact numbers, product details, and tracking number.